AnneH20/Blog-Application/README.md

     - Display the first 5 words of an article in the description
     - If less than 5 words, display no description
 11. Migrated the project from H2 to Postgres (I hope!)
+    - Migrated the database from a local Postgres to a Dockerized Postgres
 12. Refactored to create `repository`, `service`, `model`, and `controller` packages
 13. Added validation for deleting a user/article (must have a valid username/title to delete)

 </details>

+## How to Run the Application

+1. Clone the repository if you haven't already haven't (`git clone <github link>`)
+2. Check to see if the Docker container is running (`docker ps`)
+    - If it is, stop the Docker container (`docker-compose down --remove-orphans`)
+    - If not, start the Docker container (`docker-compose up -d`)
+3. Start the application (click the green play button in IntelliJ)
+4. Go to `http://localhost:8080/` in your browser

 ## Navigation Links when running the application